6 February 2012

 4-AM (00:11:37)

-This episode was also the official launch announcement of for http://4-AM.net, the official website for our a cappella group.
+This episode was also the official launch announcement of for http://4-AM.net [edit: neither the site nor group exists any longer], the official website for our a cappella group.
 A quick trip through the site, which took until the last minute before the show to get loaded (Ah the joys of downloading program patches when an app fails and conversion times) and it was ready to go by show time.
 Take a look, see what you think and let us know.
 Yay for it being launched!

 Comments From the Podcast Gallery